-There are three Fellows from the Royal Literary Fund placed at Goldsmiths for 2020/2021.
+There are two Fellows from the Royal Literary Fund placed at Goldsmiths.

 Primary page content